-If you have a high risk of lung cancer and are between the ages of 55-74 or have a significant smoking history, we encourage you to participate in a lung cancer screening trial.
+If you have a high risk of lung cancer and are between the ages of 55-80 or have a significant smoking history, we encourage you to participate in a lung cancer screening trial.
 The purpose of the screening trial is to test established and possible early detection screening tools.
-Individuals who enroll will be offered a series of screening tests, which includes a lung function test, CT scan (X-ray imaging) of the chest, and a bronchoscopy, which involves threading a flexible tube into the airway to obtain tissue samples.
+Individuals who enroll will be offered a series of screening tests, which includes a lung function test and CT scan (X-ray imaging) of the chest.
 Patients will also be asked for blood or urine samples.

 This is a clinical study funded by the Early Detection Research Network (NCI) as part of the activity of the Clinical Validation Center awarded to Dr. P. Massion in October 2010.